tirea/fwew/README.md

 ```

 The default language to use when looking up words is `"eng"` and can be changed here.
 This is useful for people who
-don't want to hake to keep typing all the time this, for example:
+don't want to continuously need to type particular options all the time this, for example:

 ```
 fwew -l de